ricardohsmello/microprofile-thorntail/README.md

 http://localhost:8380/api/gateway

 ## Output
-["Hello Spring Boot application from the cluster backend at host: 192.168.68.2","Hello from the cluster backend at host: 192.168.68.2"]
+["Hello microservices Spring Boot application from the cluster backend at host: 192.168.68.2","Hello picroprofile from the cluster backend at host: 192.168.68.2"]